tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 4. Composite-trust: trusts composite root and support composite algorithms, validating a single chain that integrates traditional and PQ signatures.
-5. PQC-only: trust only PQC roots and support only PQC algorithms.
+5. PQC: trust only PQC roots and support only PQC algorithms.

 The main challenge is that servers cannot easily distinguish between mixed clients (2) and dual-trust clients (3), since both advertise PQC algorithms,